-HBKU Welcomes Prospective Students to Open House Events for 2025-2026 Academic Year
+HBKU Welcomes Prospective Students To Open House Events For 2025-2026 Academic Year

 Date

-(MENAFN- HBKU Media) Doha, November 24, 2024 - Hamad Bin Khalifa University (HBKU) invited prospective students to its Experience HBKU and Graduate Studies Open House events, introducing the university's 44 multidisciplinary academic programs and encouraging applications for the 2025/2026 academic year.
+Doha: Hamad Bin Khalifa University (HBKU) invited prospective students to its Experience HBKU and graduate Studies Open House events, introducing the university's 44 multidisciplinary academic programs and encouraging applications for the 2025/2026 academic year.

+Taking place November 20, online Graduate Open House provided interested applicants with opportunities to explore HBKU's masters and doctoral programs, including the newly added Master of Arts in Translation for the Creative Industries and Master of Science Biopsychology and Neuroscience programs.

 Held November 23, Experience HBKU introduced prospective undergraduate students to the university's integrated and cutting-edge teaching and research environment and CSE's new programs: Bachelor of Science in Chemical Engineering, Bachelor of Science in Electrical Engineering, and Bachelor of Science in Mechanical Engineering.
 The in-person event also included networking opportunities with potential classmates and a questions-and-answers session with admissions representatives.